Greece to Sicily, Italy by Motorcycle

 We love driving for pleasure.
-On our six day trip, we had plenty of satisfying drives, but none were exhausting.
-They left us with plenty of time for enjoying Palermo and our other destinations.
+On our six day trip to Italy by motorcycle, we had plenty of satisfying drives, but none were exhausting.
+They left us with plenty of time for enjoying Palermo and exploring more of Sicily.
 The longest drive was 454 km – Reggio Calabria to Brindisi.

 The total km for the trip was 2200.
 This included lots of driving around cities and also plenty of spontaneous exploring along the way.

 We loved out trip last year, going from Bari to Marseille, taking in some of our favorite destinations in Italy.
 This year’s Sicily trip allowed us to focus on one fantastic region.
 Next year, we plan to explore the most beautiful towns along the Amalfi coast – a legendary drive.